ksathyareddy7/tomato/README.md

+## Setup Steps
+1. Clone the repo and open terminal in the project folder
+2. run `npm install`
+3. run `npm start`
+4. scan the render QR in terminal using `Expo Go` app
+5. MAKE SURE YOU ARE ON THE SAME WIFI NETWORK AS YOUR SYSTEM.

 ## screens

 1. Login
-2. OTP Verification
-3. Home Screen
+2. Home Screen
-4. Restaurant Screen
+3. Restaurant Screen
-5. Item Details Screen
+4. Item Details Screen
-6. Cart Screen
+5. Cart Screen